epmanu185/nse_data_analysis_report/README.md

 ## Introduction:

 In the ever-changing landscape of financial markets, an in-depth analysis of historical stock performance is fundamental for strategic decision-making and market understanding.
 This report looks into the historical data of both NIFTY 50 and NIFTY Bank, two prominent indices representing key sectors of the National Stock Exchange of India (NSE).
-This analysis aims to unveil crucial insights into the past year's performance, covering closing prices, identifying dates of highest and lowest prices, and projecting potential percentage increases based on observed trends.
+This analysis aims to unveil crucial insights into the past year's performance(DEC 2022 - DEC 2023), covering closing prices, identifying dates of highest and lowest prices, and projecting potential percentage increases based on observed trends.

 ## Objective: